sanghwapark/CJ/README.md

 # CTEQ-JLab collaboration downloads

 Welcome to the CJ downloads page!
+## About CJ
+The CJ (CTEQ-Jefferson Lab) Collaboration studies the quark and gluon structure of the nucleon by performing global QCD fits of parton distribution functions (PDFs).
+These parametrize a vast array of data including deep-inelastic lepton-nucleon scattering, proton-proton collisions (lepton pair creation, W-boson and jet production), and other reactions, with particular focus on the large-x region.

 ## PDF and Structure Function sets